Djelibeybi/hass-lifx-ceiling/README.md

 ## Known issues/caveats

+1. Using `set_state` with `brightness: 0` has the same effect as using `light.turn_off` for each component.

+1. Use `lifx.set_state` to change both uplight and downlight to the same color as its a lot faster.

+1. To turn on just the uplight or downlight without any surprises, use the `light.turn_on` action and explicitly specify the brightness and color or color temp to use.
+    - If neither `brightness` nor `brightness_pct` are  used, the light will turn on at full (100%) brightness.
+    - If neither `hs_color` nor `color_temp_kelvin` are used, the light will turn on in color temperature mode set to 3500K (neutral).
+    - I strongly encourage you to set `transition` to at least `0.25` (or higher) with both `light.turn_on` and `light.turn_off` to make the process less jarring.

+1. Turning the main light entity on or off or using `light.turn_on` or `light.turn_off` is a good way to reset both to the same state.

 1. Scenes should work with version `2025.2.0-beta1` and higher if the scene is recreated.
     ~~Scenes created in homeHome Assistant are unlikely to work at all, let alone reliably.~~

-2. Light state should be reflected correctly when a change is made within 10 seconds for the uplight and downlight from version `2025.2.0-beta1`.
+1. Light state should be reflected correctly when a change is made within 10 seconds for the uplight and downlight from version `2025.2.0-beta1`.
   ~~Adding the uplight or downlight to your Dashboard is discouraged as the state can be up to 10 seconds behind reality and may bounce between `off` and `on` a few times when the state changes.~~

-3. To turn on just the uplight or downlight without any surprises, use the `light.turn_on` action and explicitly specify the brightness and color or color temp to use.
-    - If neither `brightness` nor `brightness_pct` are  used, the light will turn on at full (100%) brightness.
-    - If neither `hs_color` nor `color_temp_kelvin` are used, the light will turn on in color temperature mode set to 3500K (neutral).
-    - I strongly encourage you to set `transition` to at least `0.25` (or higher) with both `light.turn_on` and `light.turn_off` to make the process less jarring.

-4. Turning the main light entity on or off or using `light.turn_on` or `light.turn_off` is a good way to reset both to the same state.

 ## Issues?
 Bugs?